The Artistic Advisor

-Alice currently works full-time as the Executive Assistant to the President and CEO of Silverleaf Management Group, LLC.
-She also serves as Camp Coordinator for the North Georgia Chapter of The Fellowship of Worship Artists.
+Alice currently works full time as the Director of Association Accounting for Silverleaf Management Group, LLC.
+She serves as Festival Co-Coordinator for the North Georgia Chapter of The Fellowship of Worship Artists.
 She also serves as the Handbell Coordinator for Adult Programming at Lutheridge Camp and Conference Center.
-When she isn’t in ministry or ringing, she’s relaxing at home with her husband, Dale, surrounded by their furkids Freddie, Barney, Lucy, Skeeter, Tigger, Phoebe, and the dog Gracie.
+When she isn’t working or ringing, she’s relaxing at home with her husband, Dale, surrounded by their cat pride Freddie, Barney, Skeeter, Sasha, Sabrina, Duchess, Oliver and the dog Gracie.

 Dede began her bell ringing career as a youngster in church and joined the ACR in January of 2005.
 She loves the challenge of learning advanced music and has been deeply enriched by the friendships she has formed within the group.
 She and her partner, Karen, have 2 cats and love spending time with their families and friends.
 They especially enjoy family/friend game nights!

 Nancy is a native Atlantan who lives with her husband and two large dogs.
 Nancy was precocious child who earned her Master’s degree before she had her driver’s license.
 During the workday she is a teacher-librarian at an elementary school.
 In the early morning hours, she connects with China to teach online English classes to Chinese children.
 In her spare time, Nancy pursues her penchants for dogs, dancing, books, and music.
 She plays recorders, crumhorn, and percussion in an early music consort, as well as ringing in two handbell choirs.
 Soli Deo Gloria!

 Carolyn worked for Dekalb County School System teaching elementary music for thirty-two years before retiring in 2013.
 She is very active at Tucker First United Methodist Church where she sings and rings in four choirs and assists and directs other groups as needed.
 She has also taken part in many drama offerings over the years.
 Carolyn started ringing bells as an adult and her journey ringing has led her to ACR.
 She joined ACR in 2015 and looks forward to growing as a performer.
 Carolyn lives in Tucker with her husband Randy, and they have one son, Patrick, who lives in Los Angeles.